MarcelloDeidda/bookApp/README.md

 ## <a name="the-project"></a>1.The project

-BookApp is an online platform for book lovers an readers.
+BookApp is an online platform for book lovers and readers.
 It allows users to discover new books, rate and review books they've read and create personalized bookshelves.

 This webapp holds a database of books and any user can contribute by uploading info about books which haven't been added yet.
 The app also provides some recommendations based on the user's favourite books.